AloisSeckar/nuxt-stack/README.md

 - NuxtImage to optimize use of images
 - nuxt/i18n for localization
 - Pinia for state management
-- Supabase for auth and DB services
+- Supabase or Neon DB services
 - FormKit for input forms
 - Icônes for providing SVG icons
 - ESLint via @nuxt/eslint for automatic code quality check